Prophages are Infrequently Associated With Antibiotic Resistance in Pseudomonas aeruginosa Clinical Isolates

 Abstract

-Antimicrobial resistance (AMR) is a significant obstacle to the treatment of bacterial infections, including in the context of Pseudomonas aeruginosa infections in patients with cystic fibrosis (CF).
-Lysogenic bacteriophages can integrate their genome into the bacterial chromosome and are known to promote genetic transfer between bacterial strains.
-However, the contribution of lysogenic phages to the incidence of AMR is poorly understood.
-Here, in a set of 187 clinical isolates of Pseudomonas aeruginosa collected from 82 patients with CF, we evaluate the links between prophages and both genomic and phenotypic resistance to five anti-pseudomonal antibiotics: tobramycin, colistin, ciprofloxacin, meropenem, aztreonam, and tazobactam.
-We find that P. aeruginosa isolates contain on average 3.06 +/-1.84 (SD) predicted prophages.
-We find no significant association between the number of prophages per isolate and the mean inhibitory concentration (MIC) for any of these antibiotics.
+Lysogenic bacteriophages can integrate their genome into the bacterial chromosome in the form of a prophage and can promote genetic transfer between bacterial strains in vitro .
+However, the contribution of lysogenic phages to the incidence of antimicrobial resistance (AMR) in clinical settings is poorly understood.
+Here, in a set of 186 clinical isolates of Pseudomonas aeruginosa collected from respiratory cultures from 82 patients with cystic fibrosis (CF), we evaluate the links between prophage counts and both genomic and phenotypic resistance to six anti-pseudomonal antibiotics: tobramycin, colistin, ciprofloxacin, meropenem, aztreonam, and piperacillin-tazobactam.
+We identified 239 different prophages in total.
+We find that P. aeruginosa isolates contain on average 3.06 +/- 1.84 (SD) predicted prophages.
+We find no significant association between the number of prophages per isolate and the minimum inhibitory concentration (MIC) for any of these antibiotics.
 We then investigate the relationship between particular prophages and AMR.
-We identify a single lysogenic phage that is associated with phenotypic resistance to the antibiotic tobramycin.
-Consistent with this association, we identify AMR genes associated with resistance to tobramycin in these strains and find that they are not encoded directly on prophage sequences.
-These findings suggest that prophages are infrequently associated with the AMR genes in clinical isolates of P. aeruginosa .
+We identify a single lysogenic phage associated with phenotypic resistance to the antibiotic tobramycin and, consistent with this association, we observe that AMR genes associated with resistance to tobramycin are more likely to be found when this prophage is present.
+However we find that they are not encoded directly on prophage sequences.
+Additionally, we identify a single prophage statistically associated with ciprofloxacin resistance but do not identify any genes associated with ciprofloxacin phenotypic resistance.
+These findings suggest that prophages are only infrequently associated with the AMR genes in clinical isolates of P. aeruginosa .

 Article activity feed